ska-telescope/icrar-leap-accelerate/README.md

 * [leap-accelerate-lib](src/icrar/leap-accelerate/ReadMe.md): a shared library for gpu accelerated direction centering and phase calibration
 * [leap-accelerate-cli](src/icrar/leap-accelerate-cli/ReadMe.md): a CLI interface for I/O datastream or plasma data access
-* leap-accelerate-client: a socket client interface for processing data from a LEAP-Cal server
-* leap-accelerate-server: a socket server interface for dispatching data processing to LEAP-Cal clients

 ## Usage